-Activity 5: Simplified Income Determination CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total cost of task in dollars (decrease).
-Cost of task prior to implementation of the activity (in dollars).
-Expected cost of task after implementation of the activity (in dollars).
-Actual cost of task after implementation of the activity (in dollars).
+Activity 5: Simplified Income Determination CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Total time to complete the task in staff hours (decrease).
+Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
+Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
+Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
-Total combined costs: of income verification process to collect and calculate asset income for both PH and HCV of staff time spent to process EID \$296,512 in 2009 \$160,117 Agency Cost Calculation: 4,580 hours for verifications X \$34.96 staff cost per hour \$0 for calculation of assets or application of the EID \$95,651 Staff Cost Calculation: 2,736 hours X \$34.96 staff cost per hour.
+Total hours to conduct verifications 8,483.4 total hours 6,947 hours for verifications (1,133 hours in Public Housing; 5,814 in HCV) 1,478 hours to calculate assets.
+58.4 hours to process the EID 4,580 total hours Staff Time Calculation: 705 hours to process verifications in PH; 3,875 in HCV.
+0 hours for calculation of assets or application of EID 3,238 total hours.
 Yes, the outcome meets and exceeds the benchmark for this metric.